Synchronoyd/.github/profile/README.md

-# Build_42 :four::two:
+# Synchronoyd

 ## Whatever you need: We develop it! :fire:

 We are a small team of developers with great flexibility and high standards.

-We love a good challenge: [Contact us](https://build42.dev/contact) with your problem and we tell you how we will master it together.
+We love a good challenge: [Contact us](https://synchronoyd.dev/contact) with your problem and we tell you how we will master it together.

 Wanna know more?
-Visit our (proudly self-developed) website [build42.dev](https://build42.dev).
+Visit our (proudly self-developed) website [synchronoyd.dev](https://synchronoyd.dev).

 ## Solutions :heavy_check_mark: